masad5-ai/vap_latest/docs/THEME_IMPORT.md

 ## How to bring the templates in
 1. Clone or download the theme repository on a machine that can access GitHub: `git clone https://github.com/masad5-ai/theme.git`.
-2. Copy the admin HTML files into `public/admin-theme/` and the storefront HTML files into `public/theme/` in this project (create the folders if they are missing).
+2. Copy the admin HTML files into `theme/admin/` and the storefront HTML files into `theme/front/` in this project (create the folders if they are missing).
+3. Run `php scripts/sync_theme.php` to mirror the assets into `public/admin-theme/` and `public/theme/`.
-3. Run `php -S localhost:8000 -t public` to view and wire up the templates with the existing PHP routes.
+4. Run `php -S localhost:8000 -t public` to view and wire up the templates with the existing PHP routes.

 If you can provide a ZIP of the `admin` and `front` folders from the theme repo, I can wire them directly into the PHP views here.